New Orleans Massacre of 1866

-The New Orleans massacre of 1866 occurred on July 30, when a peaceful demonstration of mostly Black Freedmen was set upon by a mob of white rioters, many of whom had been soldiers of the recently defeated Confederate States of America, leading to a full-scale massacre.
+The New Orleans massacre of 1866 occurred on July 30, when a peaceful demonstration of mostly Black freedmen was set upon by a mob of white rioters, many of whom had been soldiers of the recently defeated Confederate States of America, leading to a full-scale massacre.
 The violence erupted outside the Mechanics Institute, site of a reconvened Louisiana Constitutional Convention.
-According to the official report, a total of 38 were killed and 146 wounded, of whom 34 dead and 119 wounded were Black Freedmen.
+According to the official report, 38 were killed and 146 wounded, of whom 34 dead and 119 wounded were Black freedmen.
 Unofficial estimates were higher.
 Gilles Vandal estimated 40 to 50 Black Americans were killed and more than 150 Black Americans wounded.
 Others have claimed nearly 200 were killed.
 In addition, three white convention attendees were killed, as was one white protester.

 During much of the American Civil War, New Orleans had been occupied and under martial law imposed by the Union.
 On May 12, 1866, Mayor John T. Monroe, a Democrat who had ardently supported the Confederacy, was reinstated as acting mayor, the position he held before the war.
 Judge R. K. Howell was elected as chairman of the convention, with the goal of increasing participation by voters likely to vote for removal of the Black Codes.

 The massacre expressed conflicts deeply rooted in the social structure of Louisiana.
 The New Orleans massacre was a continuation of a longer shooting war over slavery (beginning with Bleeding Kansas in 1859), of which the 1861–1865 hostilities were merely the largest part.
-More than half of the whites were Confederate veterans and nearly half of the Black Americans were veterans of the Union army.
+More than half of the whites were Confederate veterans, and nearly half of the Black Americans were veterans of the Union army.
 The national reaction of outrage at the earlier Memphis riots of 1866 and the New Orleans massacre helped the Radical Republicans win a majority in both houses of Congress in the 1866 midterm elections.
-The riots catalyzed support for the Fourteenth Amendment, extending suffrage and full citizenship to freedmen, and the Reconstruction Act, to establish military districts for the national government to oversee areas of the South and work to change their social arrangements.
+The riots catalyzed support for the Fourteenth Amendment, extending suffrage and full citizenship to freedmen, and the Reconstruction Acts to establish military districts for the national government to oversee areas of the South and work to change their social arrangements.

-Tension builds
+Background

 The State Constitutional Convention of 1864 authorized greater civil freedoms to Blacks within Louisiana yet provided no voting rights for any people of color.
-Free people of color, who were mixed-race, had been an important part of New Orleans for more than a century and were established as a separate class in the colonial period, before United States annexation of the territory in 1803.
+Free people of color, who were mixed-race, had been an important part of New Orleans for more than a century and were established as a separate class in the colonial period, before United States annexation of the Louisiana Territory in 1803.
 Many were educated and owned property and were seeking the vote.
 In addition, Republicans had the goals of extending the suffrage to freedmen and eliminating the Black Codes passed by the legislature.
 They reconvened the convention and succeeded in incorporating these goals.